Public Inquiry for Bletchley Landfill

 Why has an appeal been made?

-FCC is appealing both decisions.
+FCC appealed both decisions.
 It submitted an appeal against the council’s decision on the conditions proposal on 19 March 2021 and an appeal against the council’s decision on the lagoon proposal on 15 April 2021.

-The Planning Inspectorate has confirmed that valid appeals have been received and that they will be handled by public inquiry.
-It has appointed an inspector, Nick Palmer BA (Hons) BPl MRTPI, a chartered town planner to determine this.
-The public inquiry opened on 6 July 2021 but was adjourned until 19 October 2021 to allow the appellant to submit an Environmental Statement (ES).
+The Planning Inspectorate confirmed that valid appeals had been received and that they would be handled by public inquiry.
+It appointed an Inspector, Nick Palmer BA (Hons) BPl MRTPI, a chartered town planner to determine this.
+The public inquiry opened on 6 July 2021 and reconvened on 19 October 2021 after the appellant submitted an Environmental Statement (ES).

 What is the role of the Planning Inspectorate?

 Planning appeals are managed and determined by the Planning Inspectorate.
-The Planning Inspectorate is an executive agency sponsored by the Ministry of Housing, Communities and Local Government.
+The Planning Inspectorate is an executive agency sponsored by the Department for Levelling Up, Housing and Communities.

 The Planning Inspectorate deals with planning appeals, national infrastructure planning applications, examinations of local plans and other planning-related and specialist casework in England and Wales.